ZipCodeCore/GoodJavaBadJava/Projects/EmployeeMgmt/README.md

 4. Add a method to list all employees and their salaries.

 NOTICE that I am not calling the possible re-work as "GoodEmployManagementSystem" because it is still a bad piece of code.
-It is just less bad than before.
+**It is just less bad than before.**
-So we're going with calling it "BetterEmployManagementSystem" instead.
+So we're going with calling it "BetterEmployManagementSystem" instead, such is _smelly code_ (Yeas, code **can smell**, and I want you to puzzle it out).